Linux and I2C (using LM73 Temperature Sensor as Slave)

 Overview

-• Rasperry Pi because everything’s easy there.
+• We use the Rasperry Pi because everything’s easy there.
 This article’s principles hold unmodified for other devices that run Linux (more handwork might be needed though).

 Configuring I2C Master